ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor1.md

     To see how the Pose Editor works in action, you can also watch this [Video](https://www.youtube.com/embed/oPQHf2HOq5o).
     But keep in mind it's a bit outdated, especially the [model update (Pose Editor II)](poseEditor2.md#model-change) part has changed.

+## It's NOT the Shape Editor!
+For differences with the Shape Editor, see [Shape Editor - It's NOT the Pose Editor](../face/shapeEditor1.md#its-not-the-pose-editor)

 ## Interpolators - Calculating the Pose
 Interpolators are little setups that analyze the rig to see if and how strong we are in a pose.